OR13/endor/README.md

 Entities such as people, organizations or devices that make statements about an artifact or subject.

+🧸 In this PoC I have chosen to represent issuers using W3C Decentralized Identifiers.

 ### Claims

 A set of statements about a subject protected by a signature from an issuer.

-🧸 In this PoC I have chosen to represent claims as W3C Verifiable Credentials.
+🧸 In this PoC I have chosen to represent claims using W3C Verifiable Credentials.

 ### Policy Documents